 Making measurements safely starts with choosing the proper meter for the application as well as the environment in which the meter will be used.
 Once the proper meter has been chosen, you should use it by following good measurement procedures.
-Carefully read the instrument user manual before use, paying particular attention to the WARNING and CAUTION sections.
+Carefully read the instrument user manual before use, paying particular attention to the WARN-ING and CAUTION sections.
 The International Electrotechnical Commission (IEC) established safety standards for working on electrical systems.
 Make sure you are using a meter that meets the IEC category and voltage rating approved for the environment where the measurement is to be made.
-For instance, if a voltage measurement needs to be made in Types of DMM protection an electrical panel with 480 V, then a meter rated Category III 600 V or 1000 V should be used.
+For instance, if a voltage measurement needs to be made in an electrical panel with 480 V, then a meter rated Category III 600 V or 1000 V should be used.
 This means the input circuitry of the meter has been designed to withstand voltage transients commonly found in this environment without harming the user.
-Choosing a meter with this rating which also has a UL, CSA, VDE or TÜV certification means
+Choosing a meter with this rating which also has a UL, CSA, VDE or TUV certification means the meter not only has